Developer Guide

 Fig 4.
 Ui Class Diagram

-that is made up of parts e.g. CommandBox
+The UI consists of a MainWindow that is made up of parts e.g. CommandBox, ResultDisplay, ViewPanel, NavigationButton etc.

-class which captures the commonalities between classes that represent parts of the visible GUI.
+All these, except for GroupButtonListener and PersonButtonListener in NavigationButton, inherit from the abstract UiPart class which captures the commonalities between classes that represent parts of the visible GUI.

 Click here to return to table of contents

-component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching .fxml
+The UI component uses the JavaFx UI framework.
+The layout of these UI parts are defined in matching .fxml files that are in the src/main/resources/view folder.
+For example, the layout of the MainWindow is specified in MainWindow.fxml

-The UI
+The UI component,

 - executes user commands using the

-component. - listens for changes to
+Logiccomponent. - listens for changes to

-data so that the UI can be updated with the modified data. - keeps a reference to the
+Modeldata so that the UI can be updated with the modified data. - keeps a reference to the

-to execute commands. - depends on some classes in the
+Logiccomponent, because theUIrelies on theLogicto execute commands. - depends on some classes in the

 Click here to return to table of contents